 Too, soils can degrade over time, and although you can still use it, it might not provide the same nutrients as when fresh.
 Check to see if the bag has a best before date.

-Although all bagged soils start out with nutrients the plant needs, those nutrients deplete over time.
+Although all bagged soils start out with nutrients, those nutrients deplete over time.
 And just like humans, plants need nutrients to stay healthy.

 4. Hand Fork

-You’ll want to have a hand fork handy (no pun intended!) to work that fertilizer into your soil.
+You’ll want to have a hand fork or cultivator to work that fertilizer into your soil.

-Money Saving Tip: An old kitchen fork can serve the same function as a gardening fork.
-It’s especially helpful for those tiny planters.
-This is a good option for the new plant owner.
-However, as your plant grows, or your collection expands, you’ll want to upgrade to a hand fork.
+Money Saving Tip: An old kitchen fork can serve as your hand fork.
+This is a good option for the new plant owner starting out.
+But, as your collection expands, you’ll want to upgrade to a hand fork.

 A well-made set of pruners is an essential tool.
 You’ll use pruners to snip stems, leaves, and unwanted growth.

 It’s important your pruners are kept clean and sharp.
 By using poor quality or dull pruners, you risk crushing or tearing stems when snipping off the foliage.
 This leaves the plant open to bug infestations or plant disease.

 To learn more about the types of pruners, head over to the article I wrote on this tool.